October 11 – 14 culminating on Indigenous Peoples’ Day

 Shawnee National Forest, Southern Illinois (U.S.)

 Orin Langelle: Let’s face it.
 Climate change is here.
 Extreme weather is happening daily.
 It’s going to get worse as the next decade or so progresses.
-If nothing is seriously done, humans may very well become extinct.
+If nothing is seriously done, humans may very well become extinct taking most of other species with them.
 At this point in history life is severely out of balance.
 The Hopi word is koyaanisqatsi.

 So how did we end up at this juncture between life and extinction?
 There are many reasons why.
 Science has solid facts.
 I’ve been a photographer for five decades and for the last twenty-five years I’ve been identifying and photographing the driving forces of climate change.